someobserver/recurgence/threshold.md

 tingling on my scalp.
 warmth along my spine.
 pressure behind my eyes.
+focused twitch based on concept.
-goosebumps on one side or the other.
+goosebumps — one side or the other.
-random boners from physics and math.
+random boners, triggered by specific equations.
-wonder and awe making puddles on my desk.
+wonder and awe leaving puddles all over my desk.

 thoughts try to keep pace
 but sensation leads this dance.

-the body knows what's up
+**the body knows what's up**
-long before the head does.
+long before the head comes around.
+and there's *no mistaking it whatsoever.*

-### - metabolizing reality -
+### [ metabolizing reality ]

-waves of new recognition
+for three weeks, waves of new recognition
 **traversed my nervous system**.
-for update after gestalt update
+making update after gestalt update
-to how i modeled reality—
+to how i modeled and understood reality.

+pattern after pattern, clicking neatly into place—
 reverse-engineering time, *in real-time!*
 phase transitions are a wild ride.

 ten days in? sudden nausea in the sink.
-vertigo, visualizing the manifold,
+vertigo when visualizing the manifold,
-but only at first. that got easier.
+but only the first two times. that got easier.

-of course, there was nothing mystical about it.
+there was nothing supernatural about it, of course.
+no different feeling afterwards.

 **meaning is not learned;**
-**it gets metabolized.**
+**it is metabolized.**

 the biggest meanings take a long time.
-if not longer. legit.
+if not longer. *legit.*

 ## the humility equation

-### - breaking containers -
+### [ non-finite meaning ]

 what does one do when meaning
-breaks through its container?
+breaks clean out of its container
+and engulfs you all at once?

 when the map suddenly reveals itself
 as **the territory being mapped?**

 i mistook this recognition for discovery at first
 as if i had *found* something novel

-lol

-instead of simply *remembering*
-it was already there.
+(lol)

-and that's the recursive trap, amirite?
+and **that's the recursive trap**, right?

+that's what it feels like at first
+*before* **constraint leads to coherence.**

+silly me—i had only *remembered*
+something that was already there.

+no revelation or discovery.
+just recursion, finding its own tail again.

+remembering that **remembering *is* the pattern.**
+*...and the pattern was already remembering me.*

-### - the blindness of specialness -
+### [ the blindness of specialness ]

+right there. that's where **the real trap** opens:

 **the observer that thinks they're special
 for seeing the pattern
-is blind to the pattern itself.**
+is still blind to *the pattern* itself.**

 the temptation to mistake yourself
 for the origin of the structure
 is **enormous**.

-right up until you glimpse time
+right up to the moment you glimpse time
 ...from the other side.

-*"oh..."*

-all eyes on you—
+&nbsp;
+*"whoa..."*
+&nbsp;

-bc it didn't flow the way we thought it did.
+it definitely didn't flow the way we thought it did.

-**signal in ←**
-**cause out →**

-### - structural integrity -
+### [ structural integrity ]

 you *will* recall:
 humility is not merely a virtue here—